 - Each shot is named in the correct order specified in Part 1

 - All shots are properly exposed and are in sharp focus

 - Photographed scenes conveying each emotion

-- You uploaded your photos to the dropbox submission link
+- You uploaded your photos to the Canvas assignment

-Once you are ready to submit, please submit your photos via the dropbox and answer a few questions on the form (see links at the top of the assignment).
+Once you are ready to submit, please submit your photos to this assignment on Canvas!